 The project's methodology was guided by the over-arching perception that while the sector needed 'numbers' in order to gain an understanding of its audience reach, these numbers would only tell the sector - and the research community - a limited amount about community broadcasting audiences.
 For example, the McNair Ingenuity Research (2004) found a significant difference between 'metropolitan' and 'non-metropolitan' listeners in its random survey.
 Metropolitan listeners cited 'diversity in programming/they have specialist music or information programs' as the key reason for listening, while non-metropolitan listeners cited 'local information/local news' as their main reason for listening.
-The qualitative method allows us to investigate in greater depth the reasons for such differences - why, for example, is local news and information, and more emphasis on specialist music and other programming?
+The qualitative method allows us to investigate in greater depth the reasons for such differences - why, for example, is local news and information so much more important to regional audiences of community radio?
+Similarly, why do metropolitan audiences place less weight on news and information, and more emphasis on specialist music and other programming?
 We wanted to move beyond the limits of quantitative research and to complement it through a series of audience focus groups and discussions with community groups who regularly access community broadcasting.
 Before outlining the method, we will provide a little more of the background to the qualitative audience research field in order to properly place it within an Australian community broadcasting context.